Alexander-Kahanek/Alexander-Kahanek.github.io/about.md

 __United States Army, National Guard__

 > Worked in the medical sector learning how to solve problems efficiently and quickly.
-> Spearheaded a team, of 15 people, that reduced response time by 50%, for the East African Response Force.
+> I also spearheaded a team of 15 people, that reduced response time by 50%, for the East African Response Force.

 ## Education